| The main sight on the island of Møn is Møn's Klint,

 It's presumably also the only spot in Denmark with a falling rock sign.
 But that

 was no impediment for our man in the field.
-I'll tell you: what our spotters can't dig up is not there.
+I'll tell you : what our spotters are not able to dig up is not there.

 We knew already that Denmark and the Faeroe Islands carry the same line of